-- Hate Sink: Between antagonizing Daniel for little to no reason (mainly because Daniel is Miyagi's student, seemingly), cheating villagers out of their money (which they don't have much of, to begin with), and threatening to kill Kumiko out of spite; it's safe to assume Chozen's the most villainous of the Karate Kid antagonists.
-He's so vile that even Sato's disgusted by his actions and he could very well make Kreese, who is known for being unmerciful, look like a saint in comparison.
+- Hate Sink: Between antagonizing Daniel for little to no reason (mainly because Daniel is Miyagi's student, seemingly), cheating villagers out of their money (which they don't have much of to begin with), and threatening to kill Kumiko out of spite, it's safe to assume Chozen's the most villainous of the Karate Kid antagonists.
+He's so vile that even Sato is ultimately disgusted by his actions.
+He could very well make Kreese, who is known for being unmerciful, look like a saint in comparison.

 - Heel–Face Turn: Sato, after Miyagi and Daniel rescue him from a destroyed shrine during the typhoon.
 He orders Chozen to do the same thing, and Chozen refuses.

 - Heel Realization: Sato has one of these during the typhoon when his nephew won't help search for a missing child in a storm when Miyagi's Western pupil will.

 - Help Mistaken for Attack: Sato is trapped under a long piece of wood during a storm, and when Miyagi walks over, Sato thinks the idea is to finish him off while he is trapped, only to find out that Miyagi just wanted to free Sato from the rubble.

 - Honor Before Reason: Sato could be the trope image as he is still clinging to a 30-year-old grudge.
 Somewhat Justified as his fiance chose to remain unmarried even when the hypotenuse ran away.
-The fact Miyagi and he are both reaching the end of their middle ages also makes it somewhat ridiculous.
+The fact Miyagi and he are both into their elder years also makes it somewhat ridiculous.